E-commerce Website Design: 15 Key Factors for Success!Orhun Karadag

 6) Easy to Use CMS

-As an e-commerce website owner, it is convenient and cost-effective to have a CMS such as WordPress provides easy use and customisation.
+As an e-commerce website owner, it is convenient and cost-effective to have a CMS such as WordPress that provides easy use and customisation.
 WooCommerce is the e-commerce extension of WordPress.
 It gives great control to website owners.

 It allows for unlimited products and product attributes.
 Works on all devices.
 Also, it offers a large variety of simple customization options.
 Also, WordPress allows the use of lots of other plugins that will increase the usability and performance of an e-commerce website.